Below you can find a complete list of Croatian animals. We currently track 230 animals in Croatia and are adding more every day!

 Croatia is a small U-shaped country that sits at the crossroads of central and southeastern Europe.
 It shares a border with Slovenia, Hungary, Serbia, Montenegro, and Bosnia and Herzegovina.
 Croatia also sits directly adjacent to Italy across the Adriatic Sea.
 Most of the country is comprised of lowland territory, including the Pannonian plains in the north and the Adriatic Basin in the south along the coast.
 These two regions are cut in half by the central mountain range, the Dinaric Alps, which include the highest point in the entire country, Dinara, at 6,000 feet.
-It is estimated that Croatia contains some 50,000 to 100,000 species of both plants and animals, some of them completely unique to the country.
+Croatia contains some 50,000 to 100,000 species of both plants and animals, some of them completely unique to the country.
 Wolves, bears, foxes, wild boars, weasels, and wild cats inhabit the inland forests and plains.
-Reptiles and marine life can be found near the coast.
-Wild goats can be found at higher elevations as well.
+Reptiles and marine life live near the coast.
+Wild goats live at higher elevations as well.

 The Official National (State) Animal of Croatia